Rankorrdagod/assignment2/README.md

 ## Day 2:
 - Added flexbox to nav as well as logo
 - working on changing logo shape in nav, having some issues
+- figured out i need to give my logo the class="logo" tag instead of applying the styling to my a.logo div tags.
+Thanks Jessica for the flex presentation.